-WONDERS OF THE EASTERN SIERRA AND DEATH VALLEY WITH TJ THORNE
+WONDERS OF DEATH VALLEY AND THE EASTERN SIERRA, WITH TJ THORNE

 Join Alex Noriega and TJ Thorne on a workshop through the diverse landscapes of eastern California.
 Immerse yourself in an adventure across this uniquely photogenic confluence of desert and mountain landscapes.
 You will enrich your soul, connect to the land, and grow as an artist while also learning the most advanced techniques for capturing the highest quality images possible!
 This page is a general overview of the workshop.
 Upon signup, participants will receive an in-depth brochure containing much more information.
 You can make your deposit payment towards the bottom of the page.
 Please do not hesitate to reach out with any questions!
 You can use the contact page to do so.